Solving equations using interval bisection

 We need to specify interval (ie a range of $x$ values) that contains exactly one solution.
 It doesn't have to be extremely accurate.
 For example, it is obvious from the graph that a solution exists between values $x=1$ and $x=2$.
 We write an interval as $[1, 2]$, meaning every number between 1 and 2.

 The process of interval bisection proceeds as follows:

-Steps 2 to 4 are repeated.
+Steps 2 to 4 are repeated until a sufficiently accurate result is obtained, as described in the solving equations article.
 On each pass, the interval width is halved, so the approximation becomes more accurate.
 When the result is accurate enough, the process ends.

 To gain an intuitive understanding of the process, we will go through a couple of iterations and show the results on a graph.
 This is for illustration only, you don't need to draw an accurate graph to use this method.